Evidence for Early Rainwaters (prior to 1800)

 John Rainwater, his son John Rainwater and Jonathan Peaser are recorded in a single

-household in Goodwin's District of Warren Co., NC, all three men being taxable.
+household in Goodwin’s District of Granville Co., NC, all three men being taxable.

 1762 Nov 7 [219]